Compare the Pair: Rotated vs. Unrotated Surface Codes at Equal Logical Error Rates

-However, while the distance achieved is equal, the rate of logical error suppression under uniform depolarising noise is not.
-For the same distance, the unrotated code outperforms the rotated, achieving a lower $p_L$ \cite{PalerFowler2023PipelinedcorrelatedMWPMrotatedunrotatedtoric, beverland2019roleentropytopological} and slightly higher threshold \cite{criger2018multipath}.
-This is likely because it features fewer minimum-weight paths that form logical errors (as shown in Fig. \ref{figure:criger_min_weight_paths}) \cite{criger2018multipath}.
+However, while the distance achieved is equal, the rate of logical error suppression is not.
+At the same $d$ and under uniform depolarising noise the unrotated code outperforms the rotated, achieving a lower $p_L$ \cite{PalerFowler2023PipelinedcorrelatedMWPMrotatedunrotatedtoric, beverland2019roleentropytopological} and slightly higher threshold, likely because it has fewer minimum-weight paths that form logical errors (as shown in Fig. \ref{figure:criger_min_weight_paths}) \cite{criger2018multipath}.

-The aim of our work is to provide numerical justification for the use of either the rotated or unrotated surface code by simulating memory experiments and comparing their respective $p_L$ values under \textit{circuit-level} noise, which assumes every quantum operation can be faulty.
-We quantify the qubit saving that the rotated code provides not in achieving the same distance as the unrotated code, but in achieving the same $p_L$.
-This is then translated to the number of qubits required to achieve quantum memories of useful lifetimes.
-Due to its relevance to circuit-level noise, our work also compares the effect of varying the CNOT orders in the stabiliser measurement circuits.
+The aim of our work is to provide numerical justification for the use of either the rotated or unrotated surface code by comparing the scaling of their respective $p_L$ values under \textit{circuit-level} noise, which assumes every quantum operation can be faulty.
+We quantify the qubit saving that the rotated code provides not in achieving the same $d$ as the unrotated code, but in achieving the same $p_L$.
+Due to its relevance to circuit-level noise, our work also investigates the effect of varying the CNOT orders in the stabiliser measurement circuits.